Key takeaways

 - Save scanned versions of receipts and documents.

-- Follow money flows and save up a little for your yet unborn children.
+- Follow money flows and save up a little for unexpected needs.

 Conclusion